timfulmer/bigdatahowto/README.md

 ![BigDataDesignPattern](http://bigdatahowto.info/images/BigDataDesignPattern.png)

 Yes, if you must, you can use Hadoop for the Long Term Storage and Processing Tier implementation.
-In later installments, we will explore an implementation of the above Big Data Design Pattern using the following:
+In later installments, we'll explore an implementation of the above Big Data Design Pattern using the following:

 - Java Core Library
 - Play & Scala Runtime Environment
 - SQS for Fault Tolerance and Error Recovery
 - S3 for Long Term Storage
-- ElastiCache for the Input & Read Models
+- ElastiCache for Input & Read Models
-- EC2 for the Deployment Environment
+- Deployed on EC2
-- NGINX for the Web Proxy
+- NGINX Web Proxy

-RESTful JSON services are used to interface with the Input & Read models, as well as for internal communications.
-Eventually the goal is to make a demo application available on the site, and have an EC2 AMI available to play around with.
+RESTful JSON services are used to interface with the Input & Read models, as well as for internal communication.
+Eventually the goal is to publish a demo application on the site, and have an EC2 AMI available to play around with.

 ###Reference